-Readers are cautioned against unduly relying on forward-looking statements which, by their nature, involve numerous assumptions and are subject to both known and unknown risks and uncertainties (many of which are beyond our control) that may cause such statements not to occur, or actual results to differ materially and/or adversely from those expressed or implied.
-These assumptions include: future commodity prices and basis differentials; the ability of the Company to access credit facilities and shelf prospectuses; assumptions contained in the Company's corporate guidance; the availability of attractive commodity or financial hedges and the enforceability of risk management programs; expectations that counterparties will fulfill their obligations pursuant to gathering, processing, transportation and marketing agreements; access to adequate gathering, transportation, processing and storage facilities; assumed tax, royalty and regulatory regimes; expectations and projections made in light of, and generally consistent with, the Company's historical experience and its perception of historical industry trends; and the other assumptions contained herein.
+Readers are cautioned against unduly relying on forward-looking statements which, by their nature, involve numerous assumptions and are subject to both known and unknown risks and uncertainties (many of which are beyond our control) that may cause actual events or results to differ materially and/or adversely from those expressed or implied, which include, but are not limited to the following assumptions:

+- future commodity prices and basis differentials; - our ability to access credit facilities and shelf prospectuses; - assumptions contained in our corporate guidance; - the availability of attractive commodity or financial hedges and the enforceability of risk management programs; - expectations that counterparties will fulfill their obligations pursuant to gathering, processing, transportation and marketing agreements; - access to adequate gathering, transportation, processing and storage facilities; - assumed tax, royalty and regulatory regimes; - expectations and projections made in light of, and generally consistent with, our historical experience and our perception of historical industry trends; and - the other assumptions contained herein.

 Readers are cautioned that the assumptions, risks and uncertainties referenced above, and in the other documents incorporated herein by reference (if any), are not exhaustive.
-Although the Company believes the expectations represented by its forward-looking statements are reasonable based on the information available to it as of the date such statements are made, forward-looking statements are only predictions and statements of our current beliefs and there can be no assurance that such expectations will prove to be correct.
+Although we believe the expectations represented by our forward-looking statements are reasonable based on the information available to us as of the date such statements are made, forward-looking statements are only predictions and statements of our current beliefs and there can be no assurance that such expectations will prove to be correct.

 When considering any forward-looking statement, the reader should keep in mind the risk factors that could cause our actual results to differ materially from those contained in any forward-looking statement.
-Important factors that could cause actual results to differ materially from those in the forward-looking statements herein include the timing and extent of changes in commodity prices for oil and natural gas, operating risks and other risk factors as described in Part I, Item 1A.
-Risk Factors and elsewhere in this report and as also may be described from time to time in our future reports we file with the Securities and Exchange Commission.
+Important factors that could cause actual results to differ materially from those in the forward-looking statements herein include the timing and extent of changes in commodity prices for oil, natural gas and NGLs, operating risks and other risk factors as described in Part I, Item 1A.
+Risk Factors and elsewhere in this report and as also may be described from time to time in future reports we file with the Securities and Exchange Commission.
 Readers should also consider such information in conjunction with our consolidated financial statements and related notes and Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations in this report.
 There also may be other factors that we cannot anticipate or that are not described in this report, generally because we do not currently perceive them to be material.
 Such factors could cause results to differ materially from our expectations.

 Forward-looking statements speak only as of the date they are made, and we do not undertake to update these statements other than as required by law.
-Readers are advised, however, to review any further disclosures we make on related subjects in our periodic filings with the Securities and Exchange Commission.
+Readers are advised, however, to review any further disclosures we make on related subjects in our filings with the Securities and Exchange Commission.